josbeir/cakephp-synapse/README.md

 - `tinker` - Execute arbitrary PHP code with full application context

+> [!WARNING]
-**⚠️ Warning**: This tool executes arbitrary code in your application.
+> This tool executes arbitrary code in your application.
 Use responsibly and avoid modifying data without explicit approval.

 ### Database Tools